 - Received awards of merit from the National Center for Missing & Exploited Children, and the U.S. Department of State Certificate of Appreciation for Extraordinary Assistance to Hague Abduction Convention Applicants

 - Received Certificate of Recognition from the American Bar Association, Section of Family Law for service as chair of the International Law Committee

-- International Academy of Matrimonial Lawyers, U.S. Chapter, June 2014, Bill Hilton Memorial Award for Exceptional Contributions to International Family Law.
+- International Academy of Family Lawyers, U.S. Chapter, June 2014, Bill Hilton Memorial Award for Exceptional Contributions to International Family Law.

 - J.D., University of Miami, 1968